input-output-hk/mantis/README.md

 Depending on network you want to join you can use appropriate launcher, all can be found in `bin` directory:
   - `mantis-etc` - for joining Ethereum Classic network
-  - `mantis-eth` - for joining Ethereum, by default this one has enabled pruning to save disk space
+  - `mantis-eth` - for joining Ethereum

 ### Building the client